Sah-p/she-can-foundation/README.md

 ### Open the Project

-Open `she-can-foundation.html` in your browser or run it using the VS Code Live Server extension.
+Open `index.html` in your browser or run it using the VS Code Live Server extension.

 ## 👤 Author

 **Sahana Sathish Poojary**
 MCA Student | Full Stack Development Enthusiast

+Created for the She Can Foundation Full Stack Development Internship Selection Task.